oracle-livelabs/oci/peoplesoft-oda/4test-picaso/test-picaso.md

-# Updating Skill Configuration in Oracle Digital Assistant
+# Test the PeopleSoft PICASO chatbot

 ## Introduction
-In this lab, we will decommission the PeopleSoft environment by deleting all the resources we created in OCI.
+In this lab, you will test the PeopleSoft PICASO chatbot configured using Oracle Digital Assistant

 Estimated Time: 15 minutes

 ### Objectives
-* Delete your PeopleSoft virtual machine
+* Test the PeopleSoft PICASO chatbot
-* Destroy OCI Resources

 ### Prerequisites
-* Tenancy Admin User
-* Tenancy Admin Password
+*  A PeopleSoft PIA Admin user to create and configure chatbot on PeopleSoft side

 ## Task 1: Delete the PeopleSoft virtual machine